by Robin Imbrogno, on Dec 2, 2021 2:37:56 PM

 New Hire Reporting

-Private companies are required by the state to submit new hire information for newly hired employees and employees that are returning to work to the Connecticut Department of Labor (DOL) within 20 days of the date of hire.
+Private companies are required by the state to submit new hire information for newly hired employees and employees that are returning to work within 20 days of the date of hire in accordance with the Connecticut Department of Labor (DOL).

 New hire information can be reported online through the Office of Research or a paper copy of the Connecticut new hire form, also known as Form CT-W4, can be mailed or faxed to the Connecticut DOL.